Human physiology of underwater diving: Carbon dioxide toxicity

 Carbon dioxide is not expelled completely when the diver exhales into apparatus with mechanical dead space, such as a snorkel, full face diving mask, or diving helmet, and then inhales from the dead space.

 In closed circuit or semi-closed circuit rebreather diving, exhaled carbon dioxide must be removed from the breathing system, usually by a scrubber containing a solid chemical compound with a high affinity for CO_{2}, such as soda lime.
 If not removed from the system, it will cause an increase in the inhaled concentration, known as scrubber breakthrough.
 When the diver exercises at a higher level of exertion, more carbon dioxide is produced due to elevated metabolic activity.
 The density of the breathing gas is higher at depth, so the effort required to inhale and exhale (work of breathing) increases, making breathing more difficult and less efficient.
 The higher gas density also causes gas mixing within the lung to be less efficient, effectively increasing the physiological dead space.
 The work of breathing can reach a point where all available energy must be expended on breathing.
 Beyond this point carbon dioxide cannot be eliminated as fast as it is produced.

 The diver may intentionally hypoventilate, known as "skip breathing".
 Skip breathing is a controversial technique to conserve breathing gas when using open-circuit scuba, which consists of briefly pausing or holding the breath between inhalation and exhalation (i.e., "skipping" a breath).
 This uses more of the available oxygen in the breathing gas, but increases the carbon dioxide level in the alveolar gas and slows its elimination from the circulation.
 Skip breathing is particularly counterproductive with a rebreather, where the act of breathing pumps the gas around the "loop" to be scrubbed of carbon dioxide, as the exhaled gas is recycled and skip breathing does not reduce oxygen consumption.

 Symptoms and signs of early hypercapnia include flushed skin, full pulse, tachypnea, dyspnea, muscle twitches, reduced neural activity, headache, confusion and lethargy, increased cardiac output, an elevation in arterial blood pressure, and a propensity toward arrhythmias.
 In severe hypercapnia, symptoms progresses to disorientation, panic, hyperventilation, convulsions, unconsciousness, and eventually death.

 Hypercapnia is also thought to be a factor increasing risk of central nervous system oxygen toxicity convulsions.

 Toxicity of contaminants in the breathing gas

 Toxicity of contaminants is generally a function of concentration and exposure (dose), and therefore the effects increase with the ambient pressure.
 The consequence is that breathing gases for hyperbaric use must have proportionately lower acceptable limits for toxic contaminants compared to normal surface pressure use.
 The allowable concentration is also affected by whether the effect is cumulative and whether there is a threshold for acceptable long-term exposure.

-Breathing gas contaminants which are a recognised problem in underwater diving include carbon dioxide, carbon monoxide, and hydrocarbons which may be introduced by the compression process, and hydrogen sulfide, which is mainly a problem in the offshore petroleum industry.
+Breathing gas contaminants which are a recognised problem in underwater diving include carbon dioxide, carbon monoxide, and volatile hydrocarbons which may be introduced by the compression process, and hydrogen sulfide, which is mainly a problem in the offshore petroleum industry.